rfaulhaber/personal-site/content/working.md

 +++

 If you are in need of some temporary, part-time freelance work (that is, you don't mind me working in the evenings!
-I do have a full-time job I'm not interested in leaving!), please get in touch.
+I do have a full-time job!), please get in touch.
 I'm familiar with a wide variety of languages, frameworks, tools, and platforms.
 If there's something I don't know, I trust that I can figure it out quickly.

 My experience, as stated partially above, includes: